 The Sawatch Range in Colorado has a plethora of opportunities for unforgettable mountaineering adventures.
 Within its boundaries, the Sawatch holds a total of fifteen fourteeners, four of which are within the top five highest peaks in all of Colorado.
 Therefore, it is no surprise that Bull Hill is not included on many peak baggers lists.
 It is however the highest named "hill" in the country!

-At 13,761 feet, it eludes me as to why this prominent peak is termed a ‘hill’.
-A climb up the moderately steep slopes should have anyone wondering the same.
-Bull Hill, while being somewhat outshined by it’s larger and more “Massive” neighbors to the north and south, offers breathtaking views and plenty of opportunity to test one’s mountaineering endurance.
+At 13,761 feet, it is one of the Bi-centennial peaks in Colorado meaning it is one of the highest 200.
+Bull Hill, while being somewhat overshadowed by it’s larger and more “Massive” neighbors to the north and south, offers breathtaking views and plenty of opportunity to test one’s mountaineering endurance.
 Additionally, a climb of Bull Hill offers a bicentennial peak-bag before taking on higher peaks in the area.
 Mount Elbert, Colorado’s highest peak lies a mere 1.6 miles to the northeast, and 13,908 foot Casco Peak, a centennial thirteener ranked 69th among Colorado’s highest peaks lies 2 miles to the west.
 The corresponding ridge traverses to Elbert and Casco are fun scrambles.
 Bull Hill lies within the boundaries of the San Isabel National Forest in Lake County, but is not a part of any designated wilderness area.
 It can be climbed from at least two trailheads.
 Either option offers 3,000+ feet of elevation gain in a relatively short distance.

 From the Denver Metro Area, take I-70 West approximately 64 miles to Copper Mountain, Colorado.
 Take Exit 195 and merge with CO-91 toward Leadville.
 After 22.2 miles, make a slight right and merge with US-24 and follow it through the historic town of Leadville.
-You will remain on US-24 for 16.3 miles until you come to CO-82.
-Take a right on E CO-82 toward Twin Lakes and Independence Pass.
+You will remain on US-24 for 16.3 more miles until you come to the CO-82 (Independence Pass) junction.
+Take a right (east) on CO-82 toward Twin Lakes and Independence Pass.
 The Black Cloud Trailhead lies on the right 10.4 miles down CO-82 and the Echo Canyon Trailhead is unmarked and is slightly further at 12.6 miles on the right.
 The road is open to both of these trailheads in winter where you can just park off the side of the highway.
 Therefore, Bull Hill makes a great winter climb.